thefalc/podcast-research-agent/research-agent/README.md

 ## Generate research brief

-The **/generate-research-brief**, is called by Kafka once the vector data for a research bundle is saved.
-This API endpoint uses all the data about the research bundle to create a prompt with relevant context to generate the research brief.
+The **/generate-research-brief**, is called by Kafka once the vector data and mined questions for a research bundle are saved.
+This API endpoint uses all the data about the research bundle to generate the research brief.

-The research brief is saved to MongoDB and will now be available in the web application.
+The research brief is saved to MongoDB and is then available in the web application.

 ## Configuring the application